Special Educational Needs (SEND) Information Report

 The Pathways Programme

-The Pathways Programme is a separate department of Francis Barber which works exclusively with pupils with a statement of special educational needs who require a high level of support.
+The Pathways Programme is a separate department of Francis Barber which works exclusively with pupils with an EHCP who require a high level of support.
 These are pupils with an Autistic Spectrum Disorder and / or Complex Needs.
 These pupils require a great deal of individual attention and programmes based on their individual needs.
 Opportunities are provided for pupils to socialise together with the help from members of staff.

 The Pathways programme provides short term provision for these pupils whilst the local authority seeks an appropriate permanent placement.
-Referrals to the Pathways programme include pupils who are permanently excluded from mainstream or special schools or pupils with a statement who have moved into the area or who do not have a school place.
+Referrals to the Pathways programme include pupils who are permanently excluded from mainstream or special schools or pupils with an EHCP who have moved into the area or who do not have a school place.
 These referrals come from Wandsworth’s Special Needs Assessment Section (SNAS).

 The Pathways Programme aims to be a place where pupils can have access to an education which is appropriate to their needs.
 They are able to develop their social skills and life skills in a safe and nurturing environment whilst working with experienced and skilled teachers and learning mentors.